 I have an idea but I don’t know how to describe it or I can’t do it alone.

 Don’t let that stop you.
 We can help you with the details.
-Talk to any of the auction committee members available at the auction table every Sunday.
-We can connect you with others who want to co-plan events, or help you with enticing descriptions to get others excited to bid on your offering.
+Contact the auction committee at [email protected].
+We can connect you with others who want to co-plan events or help you with enticing descriptions to get others excited to bid on your offering.

 It is the donor’s responsibility to contact buyer(s) and arrange delivery of goods or services promptly.
 Donors can find out who purchased their items and events by checking their statements at www.togetherauction.com/kentuu.

-How do I see who bought my item/event/dinner?
+How do I see who bought my event/dinner/item?

-Everyone can log into the auction website at www.togetherauction.com/kentuu to see a complete statement showing payment status, donations, purchases, and contact information for buyers and donors of events and services.
-Once logged in, click on the “my statement” tab at the top of the screen.
+Once the auction has ended, you can log into the auction website at www.togetherauction.com/kentuu to see a complete statement showing payment status, donations, purchases, and contact information for buyers and donors of events and services.
+Once logged in, click on the My Statement tab at the top of the screen.

 Finances are tight.
 How can I contribute to the auction and stay on a budget?

 There are lots of inexpensive ways you can help the church raise needed funds.
 Some ideas for low or no cost: